What we do

 - All due dates will be extended until January 4th.

-- speak to a prosecutor directly by emailing email@example.com.
+- You can now speak to a prosecutor directly by emailing firstname.lastname@example.org.

 You can use an online form to request judicial information.

-For information about fines, please see the fine schedule.
+For information about fines, please see the charge codes and fine schedule.

 The mission of the Municipal Court is to serve the public, through trust and accountability, by administering justice fairly and efficiently.

 Judge Statman was first appointed to the bench in 2006; she was named presiding judge for the Austin Municipal Court in 2014.
 Her service includes memberships in the State Bar of Texas' Lawyer Assistance Program Committee, Travis County Women Lawyers' Association, Inns of Court, Austin Young Lawyers Association, and the Texas Municipal Courts Association.
 She also provides pro bono help to low-income residents, people in family law, and Social Security disability cases.

 Mary Jane Grubb is an East Texas native and has worked in Texas Municipal Courts for almost 25 years with nearly 15 years of court administration and management experience.
 She joined the City of Austin as the Clerk of the Austin Municipal Court in 2015.
 She holds a bachelor of science in business administration, is a Level III Certified Municipal Court Clerk, and a member of Texas Court Clerks Association and the Texas Municipal Courts Association.